Ultimate Utah National Parks Itinerary: All You Need to Know

 Lake Mary Big Cottonwood Canyon

 It’s fall, and we all want to get out to enjoy the vibrant colors of the season.
-No matter which area of the state you are in, you can find beautiful autumn colors to enjoy.
+No matter which area of the Utah you are in, you can find beautiful autumn colors to enjoy.
 Whether you prefer the comfort of your car or an afternoon out on the trail, this is the post for you!

 If you live along the Wasatch Front, you can’t go wrong visiting any canyons that bisect the mountain range.
 Check out this interactive Fall Foliage Predictor Map to ensure the best color.
 This post will list all areas starting at the north end of the state and then move progressively south.